Who’s Really Holding the Leash?

 Loving Teddy has been easy.
 Integrating him into our family has been the real work.
 The kind of work that quietly (and sometimes loudly) shows you where you still need to grow.

-Walks were the hardest.
-Other dogs were a big trigger for him.
-When I’d spot one coming, I would instantly feel my body tense, panic, and I’d quickly cross the street.
-Teddy would feel all of it and explode into barking, lunging, and total overwhelm on the leash.
+Walks were the hardest because other dogs were a big trigger for him.
+When I’d spot one coming, I would instantly feel my body tense, panic, and I’d rush across the street.
+Teddy felt all of it.
+He would explode into barking, lunging, and total overwhelm on the leash.

-With guidance and practice, it finally clicked: my panic was leading our walks.
+With more guidance and practice I started to see it clearly: my panic was leading our walks.
 My nervous system was sounding the alarm before anything had actually happened.
 Teddy wasn’t being difficult.
 He was looking to me for leadership, reassurance, and direction, and I couldn’t offer that when I was dysregulated myself.

-As the old adage goes, when the student is ready, the teacher will appear.
-In this case, my teacher just happened to be a cute, short-legged, quiet type!
+As the saying goes, when the student is ready, the teacher appears.
+In this case, my teacher just happened to be a cute, four-legged, furry one!

 Kirstin Battista